Lodger (album): Critical reception

 In contrast to the universal praise received by its predecessor two years before, Lodger received mixed reviews from music critics on its original release.
 Among the negative reviews, Greil Marcus of Rolling Stone called the album "one of [Bowie's] weakest ... scattered, a footnote to "Heroes", an act of marking time", while Jon Savage of Melody Maker found it boring and "a nice enough pop record, beautifully played, produced and crafted, and slightly faceless".
 In Smash Hits, Red Starr described the album as sounding like "a ragbag of rejects from previous styles" with "only occasional flashes of genius".
 A reviewer for Billboard similarly noted "the tone of the album is less foreboding than his more recent musical excursions".
 Although they considered this was both a "continuation" and a "departure" from his previous works, the magazine chose Lodger among their Top Album Picks the week of 9 June 1979.
 Paul Yamada of New York Rocker felt the album was a letdown compared to its two predecessors.
 Although he found some of the songs "good" and complimented its "easy-listening" nature, he noted the absence of the more "challenging" work on the earlier releases and found Lodger as a whole to be "a frustrating but well-crafted LP that is much less than it appears to be".
 Sandy Robertson of Sounds felt Lodger has "some ideas successfully realised", but as a whole is "not brilliant".
 The Chicago Tribune's Lynn Van Matre did not find it one of Bowie's best.

 The album did receive some positive reviews.
 Ken Emerson in The New York Times called it Bowie's "most eloquent" record in years, while Robert Christgau of The Village Voice wrote favourably, stating that although the songs may seem impassive and not designful, he believed those qualities are "part of their charm—the way they confound categories of sensibility and sophistication is so frustrating it's satisfying".
 Tim Lott of Record Mirror wrote: "It's simply appealing in such an unusual way that a clear definition is impossible, even when plotted against its own predecessors rather than 'pop music' in general."
 He commended the variety of musical styles present but criticised some of the lyrics as lazy.
 William Carlton of the New York Daily News hailed it "Bowie at his best", praising the performances of Bowie and the band, and the various musical styles.
 A reviewer for the Chicago Sun-Times found Lodger "uneven" but ultimately "more interesting and entertaining" than its predecessors.
+In The Village Voice's annual Pazz & Jop critics poll for the year's best albums, Lodger finished at number 31.
+In NME's list, it placed at number 40.